 How to Overcome Workplace Bullying: Definition

 It is important to define what workplace bullying is to be able to address it when it occurs.
 According to WBI, “Workplace Bullying is repeated, health-harming mistreatment of one or more targets by perpetrators.”

 An abusive conduct may be threatening, humiliating, or intimidating the target.
 It extends to sabotage, which prevents the target from accomplishing his work.
 Finally, verbal abuse is also a form of clear bullying.

 Human relationships and communication are not as simple as we think.
 Many times, a situation or something that a colleague says or does is misinterpreted as bullying.
 There is a fine line between constructive criticism and destructive one.

 To avoid any misunderstanding, let us clarify what is not considered workplace harassment.
 For instance, a manager must direct and supervise the way work is done.
 Therefore, a manager evaluating an employee’s poor performance and deciding to apply a disciplinary action is not considered bullying.

-As long as the process of evaluation is not biased, or varies from one employee to another, then the manager is merely doing his/her job.
+As long as the evaluation process is not biased or varies from one employee to another, then the manager is merely doing his/her job.
 Moreover, workplace conflict could arise, but it is not deemed as bullying.
 Bullying is rather a series of repeated and irrational mistreatment.